UN Goes

 poverty [6].

-Though Humanitarian Resource Institute fully supports the objectives
+Though Humanitarian Resource Institute fully supports the objectives of

-of the Millennium Declaration 2015 target, [7] the size and scope
+the Millennium Declaration 2015 target, [7] the size and scope

-of the current international humanitarian emergency needs to be comprehended
+of the current international humanitarian emergency needs to be

-with immediate intervention.
-Focus areas include:
+comprehended with immediate intervention.
+Focus areas

-- Damage to the economic infrastructure
+- Damage to the economic

-in every United Nations member country, attributed to the lack of regulatory
+infrastructure in every United Nations member country, attributed to

-controls on global financial markets during the last decade.
-[8] This
+the lack of regulatory controls on global financial markets during the

 of traditional economic mechanisms to accommodate stability.